-For helping you reinforce & burglar-proof your home windows from intruders, we’ve summarized top 7 window security solutions below (nice pictures and videos included!)
+To help reinforce & burglar-proof your home windows from intruders, we've summarized top 9 window security solutions below (nice pictures and videos included!)

 If you have other window security tips to make your home windows/doors more secure, you can share with us in the comment and we will include your tips in our "Update Tips".